High precision measurements of the proton elastic electromagnetic form factors and their ratio at $Q^2$ = 0.50, 2.64

 For each kinematic setting, the $\beta$ spectrum for each particle type is generated and a $\beta$ cut to select protons is chosen.
 The proton efficiency, $\epsilon_{\beta}$, is taken as the fraction of the proton $\beta$ spectrum within the $\beta$ cut.
 For the pions and deuterons, the fraction of the $\beta$ spectrum within the proton window is taken as the fractional misidentification, and used to estimate the contamination of the final proton sample, after correcting for the total number of deuterons and pions in the sample.
 This analysis was done for multiple runs at all 5 beam energies, and the results are summarized in Tab.~\ref{beta_effic}.
 The deuteron contamination is negligible while the pion contamination is small after the $\beta$ cut, and is negligible after applying the aerogel cut.

 Note that $\epsilon_{\beta}$ was determined assuming that the proton $\beta$ spectrum represents a pure proton sample.
-However, contamination from pions of deuterons within the proton cut in Fig.~\ref{fig:a2_s1dedx} may decrease the extracted efficiency.
-We estimate an upper limit pion contamination in the proton sample of Fig.~\ref{fig:right_beta} by scaling down the pion peak until it is consistent with the proton spectrum in the high-$\beta$ region, essentially assuming that all of the proton tail in this region comes from pions.
-We then look at the contribution of the scaled down pion spectrum to the proton $\beta$ window to estimate the possible contamination.
+However, any contamination from pions or deuterons to the proton sample in Fig.~\ref{fig:a2_s1dedx} will decrease the extracted efficiency by adding events to the tails of the reference proton beta spectrum.
+We estimate the possible pion contamination in the proton sample of Fig.~\ref{fig:right_beta} by scaling down the pion peak until it is consistent with the proton spectrum in the high-$\beta$ region.
+This assumes that all of the events in the proton tail at the position of the pion peak come from pions, giving an upper limit to the error made in extracting the proton efficiency.
 The same procedure is used for deuterons.
 We use this upper limit to estimate the uncertainty in the $\beta$ cut efficiency.
 The same procedure is used to determine the uncertainty in $\epsilon_{A_2}$, extracted in the next section.